 The Atlantic Meridional Overturning Circulation (AMOC) modulates our climate, including being a potential cause of rapid change.
 New observations over the last decade or so have revealed surprising aspects of the AMOC and led to a re-consideration of its stability and variability, its role in physical and biogeochemical components of the climate system, and its representation in climate models.

-More information about the schedule of talks and speaker biographies will be available soon.
-Speaker abstracts will be available closer to the meeting date.
-Recorded audio of the presentations will be available on this page once the meeting has taken place.
+Recordings of the presentations will be available on this page once the meeting has taken place.
 Meeting papers will be published in a future issue of Philosophical Transactions of the Royal Society A.

 Attending this event

 This meeting has taken place.

 Image credit: Dr Ben Moat

 Recordings of the talks are now available below.

 Click watch on YouTube to view the full video playlist.